wamswareapps/wamsware-site/_posts/2018-04-13-introduction.md

 # Summary

 After many years of learning and building "home baked" projects, I finally decided to start capturing my lessons learned and resulting software products in a more controlled and sustainable environment under the banner of "Wamsware".
-Wamsware is essentially an intential perpetual work in progress emphasizing quality and maximum community benefit without the typical time, budget and resource constraints that typically characterize corporate software projects.
+Wamsware is essentially an intentionally perpetual work in progress emphasizing quality and maximum community benefit without the typical time, budget and resource constraints that typically characterize corporate software projects.

 # About Me